On-Camera Audio Recording: The Handheld Mic

 Because dynamic microphones are so simple, they’re extremely rugged.
 They are resistant to physical shocks and moisture, and they have incredible off-axis rejection, which is a real benefit when they’re being used at a live event.

 The other thing that’s great about handheld microphones is that you hold them really to your mouth.
-You are your own boom operator in this respect.
-Even if you are doing a street interview and holding it out for another person, you generally get it pretty close to their mouth, so it does a great job at getting a really good signal.
+You are your own operator in this respect.
+Even if you are doing a street interview and it out for another person, you generally get it close to their mouth, so it does a great job at getting a really good signal.

 handheld Rode microphonehandheld Rode microphonehandheld Rode microphone